MARTIMM/gnome-gtk3/docs/content-docs/reference/GObject/Object.md

   * Int $gtype; the type of the value, e.g. G_TYPE_INT.

-  * N-GValue $value; The value is stored in a Value object.
+  * N-GValue $value; The value is stored in a N-GValue object.
 It is used to get the type of the object.

 The methods always return a **Gnome::GObject::Value** with the result.